Melvin0419/Flask-Online-Market/README.md

 * **User Profile Page**

-   This page shows the user's information, including name, email, and uploaded products.
-It also allows users to upload their products to sell.
+   This page shows the user's information, including name, email, and products that are uploaded by themself.
+This page also allows users to upload their products to sell.
 * **Product Profile Page**

-   Shows detailed information about the product. it also shows the buyers under the product information.
+   Shows detailed information about the product including the product's name, description, cost, and the owner's name.
+Users who have bought this product, their name will also be shown under the product information.

 * **Cart Page**

    Shows products that are added to the cart.
+Any change to the cart (add new products, remove products) is allowable.

-## How to utilize this web application
+## How to run this web application
 1. Clone this repo to the local side and install necessary packages(check requirements.txt)
 2. Execute `main.py` to activate the server.
-3. To directly experience the function of the web app, use `create_data.py` to add `User` and `Product` instances to the database.
+3. To quickly experience this web app, use `create_data.py` to add `User` and `Product` instances to the database.
 The script will automatically grab the data from `data.xlsx` and then create instances.
-4. Visit the local URL and start to experience the function.
+4. Visit the local URL and start to create your account and purchase something good.

 ![image](https://github.com/user-attachments/assets/ac79644e-2a31-4689-8aa4-e12599bcd9cd)